coveo/source.coveo.com/_posts/2019-05-29-google-tag-manager-templates.md

 Start by importing both templates.

-The `Coveo Analytics Load Script.tpl` template allows you to include the `coveo.analytics` script in your page.
+The `Coveo Analytics Load Script.tpl` template allows you to include the `coveo.analytics.js` script in your page.

-The `Coveo Analytics Log Event.tpl` template is the tag that sends at actual analytics event to Coveo Cloud.
+The `Coveo Analytics Log Event.tpl` template is the tag that sends the actual analytics event to Coveo Cloud.

-## Loading the Script in your Pages
+## Loading the Script in Your Pages

 In the `Tags` section of your Google Tag Manager workspace, create a new Tag.
-You should now see `Coveo Analytics Load Script`.
+You should now see **Coveo Analytics Load Script**.
 Select it.

 ![Selecting Coveo Analytics Load Script]({{ site.baseurl }}/images/googletagmanager-template/gtm-custom-tag-section.png)